The Houston Neuropsychological Society is excited to share that we will be sponsoring

 Speaker at 6:00pm

 Free for current members and student members

-$25 Nonmember (cash or check only)
+$25 nonmember (cash or check only)

-Please pay 2018 dues online or at the door
+Please pay 2019 dues online

 Please RSVP to Jennifer Stinson, PhD: Jennifer.Stinson@bcm.edu